Seal Beach, California: World War II

 In early 1944. during World War II, the Navy purchased most of the land around Anaheim Landing to construct the United States Navy's Naval Weapons Station Seal Beach for loading, unloading, and storing of ammunition for the Pacific Fleet, and especially those US Navy warships home-ported in Long Beach and San Diego.
 With closure of the Concord Naval Weapons Station in Northern California, it has become the primary source of munitions for a majority of the United States Pacific Fleet.
 The arrival of the Navy catalyzed a growth in population which eventually succeeded in shutting down Robertson's gambling operations.

 Surfing has always had a presence in Seal Beach.
 Newspaper advertisements showing surfers were part of Guy M. Rush's "Seal Beach" campaign of 1913.
 The town hosted the mainland's first surfing competition—it was at a private gathering of the annual Minnesota Picnic.
 But its popularity really took off after the war with the arrival of legendary surfer Blackie August, who taught many of the local kids how to surf.
 August's son, Robert, was one of the pair of surfers featured in the classic surf film, Endless Summer.
 Local legends Jack Haley and Mike Haley were the winners of the first two national surfing championships.

+Mid to Late 20th century

+In 1962, Seal Beach opened Leisure World, one of the first age segregated communities in the U.S. that caters to people over 55.

+21st century

+In 2002, a construction crew discovered the remnants of a large Tongva village and burial site while working on a project to construct a new gated community.
+The Heron Pointe project was picketed by members of the Tongva tribe who successfully mitigated development in the area.
+The tribal community, alongside the Los Cerritos Wetlands Land Trust, has continued to work to preserve the coastal environment.